Fabian Kwok

-Fabian Kwok (born 17 March 1989) is a Singaporean professional footballer who plays as a central-midfielder, defensive-midfielder or centre-back for Singapore Premier League Club Balestier Khalsa FC and the Singapore National Team.
+Fabian Kwok Wing Hong (born 17 March 1989), better known as Fabian, is a Singaporean former footballer who played primarily as a centre-back.
+A versatile player, he is also capable of playing as a defensive-midfielder and central-midfielder.
 He is considered a club legend for Hougang United making over 100 appearances for the club.

 Career

-Fabian Kwok played in the S.League for Tampines Rovers, Geylang International, Young Lions FC and currently Hougang United.
+Fabian Kwok plays in the Singapore Premier League for Tampines Rovers F.C, Geylang International F.C, Young Lions FC, Hougang United F.C and currently Balestier Khalsa F.C.
 The highlight of his career came when he scored long ranged goal for the Eagles from the halfway line.